 their dog because of this.
 If you're not sure about your ability to handle a 'strong-willed' dog, why don't you speak to your breeder before picking a puppy from the litter?
 They'll be only too pleased to help you choose a puppy that's right for you.

-You're buying a puppy and about to bring him home, but before you do, ask yourself, 'Is my home safe for an inquisitive little pup?'
+You're buying a puppy and you're ready to bring him home, but before you do, ask yourself, 'Is my home safe for an inquisitive little pup?'

-It's vital that you're absolutely certain that your home (and garden) is safe and free from hazards such as trailing electrical wires just begging to be chewed on by a curious, teething puppy - I don't even want to think about it!
+It's vital that you're absolutely certain that your home (and garden) is safe and free from hazards such as trailing electrical wires just begging to be chewed on by a curious, teething puppy.
+It doesn't bear thinking about!

 If bringing home a new puppy isn't a good enough reason for giving your home a good tidy up, I don't know what is.
 Play it safe and put everything away, out of sight.
 Did you know that something as innocent as dark chocolate can actually kill a young puppy?